Everyday Single-Origin Coffees: At the Intersection of the Familiar and the Exceptional

 A Sumatra Drinker for Life

 Such single-origin coffees with their familiar market names – Colombia Supremo, Guatemala Antigua, Kenya AA – were once the mainstay of specialty coffee.
 In a sense these origin names are brands that specialty roasters tap into free of charge.
 Their customers often have their favorites.
-I had a close friend who drank nothing however Sumatra Mandheling bought from Peet’s Coffee for almost her entire life.
+I had a close friend who drank nothing but Sumatra Mandheling bought from Peet’s Coffee for almost her entire life.
 If she went someplace that wasn’t Peet’s she would still look for a Sumatra Mandheling.

 When we put out a call for today’s versions of such staple single-origin coffees, coffees that have been purchased by the roaster in enough volume to roast and offer over the course of months, we received nearly 60 coffees from about 40 different roasting companies in North America and Taiwan.